16 Product Fails That Defined The Decade

 3. Juicero (2016–2017)

 Juicero was an extravagant Internet-connected $700 juicer (later lowered to just $400) that required proprietary produce packs sold separately through a subscription or at grocery stores like Whole Foods.
-The company raised $120 million in venture capital from firms such as Kleiner Perkins and Alphabet Inc, parent company of Google.
+The company raised $120 million in venture capital from firms such as Kleiner Perkins and Alphabet, the parent company of Google.
 David Krane, a partner at Google Ventures, said, “It’s the most complicated business I’ve ever funded.”

 In April 2017, Bloomberg News published a video showing how the packs of pre-pulped fruits and vegetables could be squeezed by hand, rendering the pricey machine obsolete.
 Juicero’s CEO Jeff Dunn vigorously criticized the hack as “messy” and “mediocre.”
-But the damage had been done — the WiFi juicer, already mocked for its price, became the poster child for Silicon Valley stupidity.
+But the damage had been done — the Wi-Fi juicer, already mocked for its price, became the poster child for Silicon Valley stupidity.

 Investors were duped into pouring millions into an over-engineered machine.
-Add that to the fact that the product’s audience was essentially the tech elite — wealthy health nuts — and Juicero had created the perfect storm: a classic example of Silicon Valley creating tools for itself, and “fixing” a problem that didn’t require a tech solution in the first place.
+Add that to the fact that the product’s audience was essentially the tech elite — wealthy health nuts — and Juicero had created the perfect storm: a classic example of Silicon Valley creating tools for itself and “fixing” a problem that didn’t require a tech solution in the first place.
 Eat a peach.

 2. WeWork (2010–2019)